wuqinqiang/easycar/README.md

 # easycar

+what is easycar?

-a simple Distributed transactions implemented by go
+a simple Distributed transactions implemented by go. the full name of easycar is (easy commit and rollback).